 What Does a Mast Cell Tumor Look Like on a Dog?

-If a mast cell tumor is affecting internal organs, or the chemicals in the cells are being released in the body, you might see:
+If a mast cell tumor is affecting internal organs, or the chemicals in the cells are being released in the body, you might see these symptoms:

 - Loss of appetite and weight loss